Basem98/blasteroids/README.md

 such as Memory Management, Game Loops, 2D Transformations in computational graphics as well as the necessary debugging skills to debug syntax, runtime, logic and behavourial errors using important C tools (mainly Valgrind, AddressSanitizer and GDB).

+## How to play it?
+Unfortunately, the game only works on Linux distros.
+You can clone the repository, or download the folder, then go the directory where you saved it in, and write down these commands:

+> make blasteroids
+> ./blasteroids

 ## How does it work?
 * Use right and left arrow keys to rotate the ship
 * Use the upper arrow key to move the ship in the direction it's directed at